Why do we travel? To broaden our minds? To see new cultures? To learn more about ourselves? The answer isn’t so simple…

 Fourteen years later, I am sitting in the sunshine on a small Italian square – it’s something straight out of an EM Forster novel.
 Welcome to San Gemini, a small Umbria town a few hours’ drive from Rome and a world away from your day-to-day life.

 People often ask me why I travel and part of the answer is moments like these.
 When you can forget the stresses at home and simply enjoy the moment.
 Do you know what I mean?
-When I’m at home I’m always thinking, planning, following up – on the things that I need to do, the things I haven’t done and so on.
+When I’m at home I’m always thinking, planning, following up – on the things that I need to do, the things I haven’t done, the best way to stay healthy and so on.
 All it takes is a sunny morning in a quiet square and all of that drifts away.

 Much as you leave behind at home, the one thing you inevitably bring along is yourself.
 We project so much of our loves and experiences onto the places that we travel to.
 For me, San Gemini is E.M Forster world.
 His Italian novels are so evocative of a time and a place (specifically the Italy of the well-to-do British travellers of late Victorian/ Edwardian period).
 Forster loved to write about the clash of cultures between the regimented social norms of polite British society and the exotic exuberance of the “real Italy”.